Crimean War: Weakening of the Ottoman Empire: 1820–1840s

 On 13 July 1841, after the expiry of the Treaty of Hünkâr İskelesi, the London Straits Convention was signed under pressure from the European countries.
 The new treaty deprived Russia of its right to block warships from passing into the Black Sea in case of war.
 Thus, the way to the Black Sea was open for British and French warships during a possible Russo-Ottoman conflict.

 Russian historians tend to view that history as evidence that Russia lacked aggressive plans.
 The Russian historian V. N. Vinogradov writes: "The signing of the documents was the result of deliberate decisions: instead of bilateral (none of the great powers recognized this Treaty of Unkiar Skelessi), the new Treaty of London was obligatory for all, it closed the Bosphorus and Dardanelles.
 In the absence of expansion plans, this was a sound decision".

 In 1838, Britain lost interest in crushing the Ottoman Empire.
 On the contrary, after the conclusion of the trade treaty of 1838 (see Treaty of Balta Liman), Britain received unlimited access to the markets of the Ottoman Empire.
 "Britain imposed on the Porte a Tariff Convention which in effect transformed the Ottoman Empire into a virtual free-trade zone.

 Therefore its trade interests pushed it to protect the integrity of the Ottoman Empire.
-In the long term, the Ottoman Empire lost the opportunity to modernize and industrialize, but in the short term, it gained the opportunity to receive the support of European powers (primarily Britain) in opposing the desire of the conquered peoples for self-determination and Russia, which sought to crush its influence in the Balkans and Asia.
+In the long term, the Ottoman Empire lost the opportunity to modernize and industrialise, but in the short term, it gained the opportunity to receive the support of European powers (primarily Britain) in opposing the desire of the conquered peoples for self-determination and Russia, which sought to crush its influence in the Balkans and Asia.